My husband and I raised two pit bull puppies, and it taught me a lot about what it takes to raise these wonderful dogs.

 Beginning of the Third Week

-As the third week begins, there will be many more waking hours than sleeping hours, as opposed to the the last two weeks.
-Most will have their eyes mostly open, although none can see too well but they will start to recognize the smell of mom when she's close, and people visiting their box or enclosure.
+As the third week begins, there will be many more waking hours than sleeping hours, as opposed to the last two weeks.
+Most will have their eyes mostly open, although none can see too well, but they will start to recognize the smell of mom when she's close, and people visiting their box or enclosure.

 When we retrieved a riding lawnmower box from a local store, the mom actually jumped for joy several times in the air as I began placing them in the new blanket-filled box.
 Seriously, do both of you a favor and get them enclosed ASAP if not done so already by this week.